 The Parks, Recreation and Open Space (PROS) Plan provides comprehensive guidance on the development and management of Poulsbo's parks, recreation and open space system and the services provided by the City of Poulsbo Parks and Recreation Department.
-This plan has been regularly updated (2000, 2006, 2009, 2015) to remain relevant to Poulsbo as the city evelvescontinues to grow.
+This plan has been regularly updated (2000, 2006, 2009, 2015) to remain relevant to the citizens of Poulsbo as the city continues to grow.